Catoca diamond mine: Production

 The mine had production of 1800000 carat in 2000 and 2600000 carat in 2001.
 The mine's production is 35% gem quality, compared to a global average of 20%; the diamonds produced at Catoca have an average value of US$75–$100 per carat ($375–500/g).
 Estimated reserves are 60 million carats (12 tonnes).

 The diamonds from Catoca Mining Society topped the sales of 2009, with a net profit of US$70 million, resulting from a gross production of US$122.6 million, Angop.
 The information is contained in an annual report from the company released in September 2011.
 According to the source, the sales reached 7,050,521 carat, at the average rate of US$62.23, a volume that represented about 78 percent of the amount sold by the diamond companies around the country.
 The note states that as a result of the processing of the ore, the company obtained a total of 7.5 million carats that permitted it to establish the operational cost.

 In 2012 the mine extracted 6500000 carat out of 10 million tonnes of ore production.

+Infrastructure

+A hydroelectric power plant on the Chicapa River provides electricity to the mine as well as Saurimo.